dssg/check-for-secrets/README.md

 `check-for-secrets` simply passes on all arguments sent to `trufflehog`, so you can override the defaults chosen by adding them in as arguments.

-For instance, the high-entropy check is disabled by default because it is very time-intensive.
-To add it back in, pass ``--entropy 1``, for instance:
+For instance, if you want to only search one commit back in each branch, add ``--max_depth 1``:

-`run-check.sh --entropy 1 ../dirty-duck`
+`run-check.sh --max_depth 1 ../dirty-duck`

+See the ['trufflehog'](https://github.com/dxa4481/truffleHog) repo for all such options.

 ## Trufflehog notes